By Tasha Mesina, Cindra Grooming Products

 Golden coats do best when you rotate purposefully: maintain moisture for routine baths, deep cleanse only when needed, and support the coat between baths so it stays clean, healthy, and full without buildup.

-There isn’t one single shampoo that fits every Golden in every season.
-The best results come from matching shampoo strength to coat condition: moisturize for routine care, deep cleanse only when needed, and support the coat between baths to avoid buildup and irritation.
+There isn't one single shampoo that fits every Golden in every season.
+I get the best results by matching shampoo strength to coat condition: moisturize for routine care, deep cleanse only when needed, and support the coat between baths to avoid buildup and irritation.

 If you want the complete Golden Retriever grooming guide (including drying, brushing, and feathering maintenance), visit Grooming the Golden Retriever.